 In Tel Aviv, Haifa, Jerusalem, and most Israeli cities you will often see armed Officers standing at the entrance to places like malls and train/bus stations.
 To enter such buildings, you will also usually have to go through an airport-style security scanner.
 I actually found this more reassuring that I found it daunting.
 These people are only there for your protection.
-In some ways, I felt safer in Israel than I do in major European cities like London or Paris, especially in the wake of recent terror events.
-It was good to know that Israel take such proactive steps to stop anything negative happening.

 Terrorism in Israel